IvoNet/camel-demo/README.md

 # Camel Demo

 This project holds all kinds of Camel demo routes

 All things should work :-) if you can follow instructions ...

+The reason I chose spring-boot as the glue to make it all work is that spring makes it very easy to integrate all components needed and because of that I can start playing with routes almost immediately

+This project works best when run in combination with docker.
+I've included a `docker-compose.yml` file providing all needed 'middleware'.
+This enables actually testing the ftp protocol or jms, mq and stuff.
+You can read more about that in the docker section.

 ## Prerequisites